knime/knime-python/org.knime.python3.nodes/documentation.md

 Here is an example with two input ports and one output port.

+The `@kn.input_table` and `@kn.output_table` decorators configure the port to consume and respectively produce a KNIME table.

+If you want to receive or send other data, e.g. a trained machine learning model, use `@kn.input_binary` and `@kn.output_binary`.
+This decorator _has an additional argument_, `id`, used to identify the type of data going along this port connection.
+Only ports with equal `id` can be connected, and it is good practice to use your domain in reverse to prevent `id` clashes with other node extensions.
+The data is expected to have type `bytes`.

-The port configuration determines the expected signature of the `configure` and `execute` methods.
+The port configuration determines the expected signature of the `configure` and `execute` methods:

-In the `configure` method, the first argument is a `ConfigurationContext`, followed by one argument per input port.
-For input table ports, the argument will be of type `kn.Schema`, for binary ports of `kn.BinaryPortObjectSpec`.
-The `configure` method is expected to return as many parameters as it has output ports configured, again of the types `kn.Schema` for tables and `kn.BinaryPortObjectSpec` for binary data.
-The order of the arguments and return values must match the order of the input and output port declarations.
-The arguments and expected return values of `execute` follow the same schema: one argument per input port, one return value per output port.
+- In the `configure` method, the first argument is a `ConfigurationContext`, followed by one argument per input port.
+The method is expected to return __as many parameters as it has output ports configured__.
+The argument and return value types corresponding to the input and output ports are:

+    - for __table__ ports, the argument/return value must be of type `kn.Schema`;
+    - for __binary__ ports, the argument/return value must be of type `kn.BinaryPortObjectSpec`.

+    Note that the order of the arguments and return values must match the order of the input and output port declarations via the decorators.
+- The arguments and expected return values of the `execute` method follow the same schema: one argument per input port, one return value per output port.

 Here is an example with two input ports and one output port.